mee404/mee404.github.io/index.md

 ### **Latest Announcements**

-- Your first week task is to read the contents of this website and try to run the given code samples by yourselves.
+- Read the contents of this website and try to run the given code samples by yourselves.
 This course requires some Python knowledge.
-- There will be a lecture on 05.10.2018.
-See syllabus page for course place and schedule.
+- Till next lecture (on 12.10.2018) I am expecting everyone to complete above task

 ### **About the Course**